By Jorge Vergara, on 25 June 2021

 The traditional model for advertising on TV is changing.
-Netflix has become one of the largest sources of entertainment for consumers today, but with no advertising spots marketers and advertisers need to be aware of the different formats that work best in this channel.
+Netflix has become one of the largest sources of entertainment for consumers today and although this platform doesn't offer advertising spots, there are other for brands to get noticed on Netflix.

-In this article, we’ll give an overview of how product placement on Netflix works, including the different types and examples.
-This is based off of the study done by Celia Díaz Muñoz at the University of Seville.
+In this article, we’ll give an overview of how product placement on Netflix works based in part off of a study done by Celia Díaz Muñoz at the University of Seville.

 Product Placement on Netflix

-- Verbal Placement: the product is named, but the actors do not manipulate or interact with it.
+- Verbal placement: the product is named, but the actors do not interact with it.

 - Passive placement: the product is part of the background set of the series, but nobody uses it or names it.

-- Active placement: the characters manipulate the product.
+- Active placement: the characters interact with the product.

-- Hyperactive placement: the characters manipulate the product and also make explicit reference to it.
+- Hyperactive placement: the characters interact with the product and make explicit reference to it.

-In this Spanish series, Paquita Salas is a talent representative.
+In this Spanish series, Paquita Salas is a talent agent.
 When her lead actress leaves the agency, she is forced to find herself again, both personally and professionally.

 In terms of product placement, the analysis reveals the following data:

-- In total, there are 82 product locations within the 6 chapters analyzed, making it the series with the most brand presence in the study.
+- In total, there are 82 product locations within the 6 episodes that were analyzed, making it the series with the most brand presence in Diaz's study.

-- The most widely placed brand is Apple, with 44 appearances in total, both active and passive.
+- The most widely seen brand is Apple, with 44 appearances in total, both active and passive.

-- Within the series, the 4 types of placements mentioned above are used: verbal, active, passive and hyperactive.
+- Within the series, the 4 types of placements (verbal, active, passive and hyperactive) are used.

-Sense 8 is an American science fiction series in which 8 strangers from different parts of the world discover that they have a very special connection and must work together to find out what is behind it.
+Sense 8 is an American science fiction series in which 8 strangers from different parts of the world discover that they have a special connection and must work together to discover what is behind it.

 - The brand with the largest presence is HP (8 placements), followed by Porsche and Apple.

-- There are passive, active and verbal sites.
+- There is passive, active, and verbal placement.

-This American romantic comedy explores male and female perspectives on relationships through Gus and Mickey, two very different strangers who happen to meet.
+This American romantic comedy explores male and female perspectives on relationships through Gus and Mickey, two very different people who meet by chance and begin a relationship.

-As for the product placements in the series, these are worth noting:
+As for the product placements in this series, the following are worth noting:

-- There are a total of 79 product appearances in the 6 chapters analyzed.
+- There are a total of 79 product appearances in the 6 episodes that were analyzed.

-- The most widely placed brand is Apple, which appears a total of 18 times, followed by Samsung (5 appearances).
-The presence of Honda, Redbull, Converse, Nike and Adidas also stands out.
+- The most widely commonly seen brand is Apple, which appears a total of 18 times, followed by Samsung (5 appearances).
+The presence of Honda, Redbull, Converse, Nike, and Adidas also stands out.

-Within the episodes analyzed, we find the following data on product placement:
+Within the episodes analyzed, the following product placement can be seen:

 - The most mentioned brand is Casio (watches), followed by Apple.
-Asus and Nike also appear.
+Asos and Nike also appear.

-- All the sites that appear are active (the actors use the product but do not mention it).
+- All the product placement is active, meaning that the actors use the product but do not mention it.

-Finally, this very successful Spanish series on Netflix is about a group of people who decide to rob the Fábrica Nacional de Moneda y Timbre de España (Spanish Mint) under the orders of a certain "Professor".
-Their plots highlight some of the problems of today's society.
+This very successful Spanish series is about a group of people who decide to rob the Spanish Treasury under the orders of a certain "Professor."
+Their different backgrounds and plots highlight some of the problems in today's society.

-- In total there are 50 placements within the 6 chapters analyzed.
+- In total there are 50 placements within the 6 episodes that were analyzed.

-- The most present brand is Estrella Galicia, with 13 mentions.
+- The most present brand is Estrella Galicia beer, with 13 mentions.
 It is followed by BQ and Lenovo.

 - There are active, passive and verbal locations.